-'''

 The property name used to identify the last value is AMQ_LVQ_NAME (or the constant Message.HDR_LAST_VALUE_NAME from the Core API).
 Let the following Java code illustrate how to use the last-value property.

+• First, the publisher sends a message to the last-value queue message setStringProperty("AMO_LVO_NAME""MY_MESSAGE");

+TextMessage message = session.createTextMessage("My 1st message with the last-value property set");

 '''

-• First, the publisher sends a message to the last-value queue message = session.createTextMessage("My 2nd message with the last-value property set"); message.setStringProperty("AMQ_LVQ_NAME", "MY_MESSAGE"); producer.send(message);

-'''

-TextMessage message = session.createTextMessage("My 1st message with the last-value property

-set");

 message.setStringProperty("AMQ_LVQ_NAME", "MY_MESSAGE");

 producer.send(message);

 '''

+Then it sends another message to the queue using the same last-value message = session.createTextMessage("My 2nd message with the last-value property set"); message.setStringProperty("AMQ_LVQ_NAME", "MY_MESSAGE"); producer.send(message);